 December to February

 Those picture-perfect photos of Cape Town, Table Mountain shimmering in the heat, and the blue ocean stretching out under an even bluer sky?
 They were most definitely taken in the summer months of December to February.
 This is by far the most popular time to visit the fair Mother City, and you’ll have days of endless sunshine, followed by sultry evenings of sundowners and alfresco dinners to look forward to.
 But be warned; the city gets busy, and you’ll need to start your planning early.

-If summer in the city isn’t your thing, try the seaside village of Paternoster, a two-hour drive from Cape Town, the magnificent Cape Winelands, or head down the coast along the Garden Route.
-Temperatures will be toasty, but by the ocean, the breeze should keep you cool.
+If summer in the city isn’t your thing, try the seaside village of Paternoster, a two-hour drive from Cape Town, soak up the sun amongst the vines of the Cape Winelands, or head down the coast along the Garden Route.
+Temperatures will be toasty but by the ocean, the breeze should keep you cool.
 Up north, the summer months bring thunderstorms to Kruger and KwaZulu-Natal and the bush is transformed into a lush, green wilderness.
-For wildlife-watchers, it’s a great time for birding and babies (it’s birthing season for lots of animals), and for culture vultures, a visit to the battlefields of Natal is even more poignant as it’s the anniversary of Rorke’s Drift.
+For wildlife-watchers, it’s a great time for birding and babies (it’s birthing season for lots of animals), and for culture vultures, a visit to the battlefields of Natal is both poignant and moving.

 The Western Cape (Cape Town and surrounds) is in the grip of a cooler rainy spell, but the sunshine is never too far away.
 If you don’t mind a splosh of rain here and there, it’s the perfect time of year to cosy up with a glass of wine and a roaring fire in the Cape Winelands, or to catch sight of the migrating Southern right whales off the coast of Hermanus (July onwards).